storacha/w3infra/docs/billing.md

 ## Key Details

-- **Usage Units**: Calculated in byte-milliseconds, then converted to GiB/month for reporting
+- **Usage Units**: Calculated in byte-milliseconds (cumulative usage), reported daily to Stripe
 - **Error Handling**: Customers without Stripe accounts are skipped, failed items go to dead letter queues
-- **Billing Period**: Typically from start of previous month to start of current month
+- **Billing Period**: Daily periods from yesterday at 00:00 UTC to today at 00:00 UTC
-- **Schedule**: Runs on the 1st of each month
+- **Schedule**: Runs daily at 01:00 UTC
+- **Stripe Aggregation**: Daily meter events are accumulated by Stripe into monthly billing totals